GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 ## GENeSYS-MOD.data

 The GENeSYS-MOD.data repository contains all the individual input parameters for building models, stored in csv files.
-Python-based scripts enable a filtering, aggregation, and disaggregation of data.
+Python-based scripts enable a filtering, aggregation, and disaggregation of the data.
 The scripts then return standardized input files for the core model.
 Users can also directly download finished input data files, thus use of these features is optional.

 ## GENeSYS-MOD core model